 Both forms of publishing need at least a modest investment in the tools and services you will need to succeed.
 But compared to a brick and mortar business, the investment is negligible.

-So in closing, can you make money from writing?
+So in closing, can you earn money from writing?

 Yes, as long as you do your research, treat it like a real business and above all else, work hard and be stubbornly committed to your personal business goals.